India will take leader's role in global Tiger conservation: Javadekar

 Mr Javadekar, along with his Minister of State Babul Supriyo, also released a report of tiger census here with on the eve of the International Tiger Day on Wednesday.

-”All the pictures in these posters tell the story of 50 Tiger reserves”, he said.
-(AGENCIES)
+“All the pictures in these posters tell the story of 50 Tiger reserves”, he said.
+(UNI)

 India will take leader’s role in global Tiger conservation: Javadekar

-NEW DELHI : Minister of Environment, Forest and Climate Change Prakash Javadekar on Tuesday said the country will take up the leadership role in terms of supporting global tiger conservation by extending all possible guidance, training, capacity building roles to the thirteen nations with the big cats and support their conservation steps.
+NEW DELHI, July 28: Minister of Environment, Forest and Climate Change Prakash Javadekar on Tuesday said the country will take up the leadership role in terms of supporting global tiger conservation by extending all possible guidance, training, capacity building roles to the thirteen nations with the big cats and support their conservation steps.

 Editorial